jaredkc/shopify-starter-theme/README.md

 ## Structure

 - `src/`: JavaScript and Sass source files are compiled from here and added to `theme/assets/`.
-- `theme/`: Shopify ready files that are uploaded using Shopify Theme Kit.
+- `theme/`: Shopify ready theme files that are uploaded with Shopify Theme Kit.
 - `config.yml`: Contains the information needed for Shopify to authenticate requests and edit/update remote theme files.